Dans-Plugins/Currencies/README.md

 ## Installation
 This plugin isn't ready to be used yet, but if you want to try a pre-release you can download the latest version from [this page](https://github.com/dmccoystephenson/Currencies/releases).

+This plugin depends on Medieval Factions in order to work.

 ## Usage
 - [User Guide](https://github.com/dmccoystephenson/Currencies/wiki/Guide)
 - [List of Commands](https://github.com/dmccoystephenson/Currencies/wiki/Commands)